FailAcademy/learning/wdp-vancouver/_slides/week-03/04-sass.md

 # How to Compile Less

-Let's create a Gulp task to compile SASS for our project:
+Let's create a Gulp task to compile Sass for our project.

-Here is an example of a basic gulp task for compiling SASS
+Here is an example of a basic gulp task for compiling Sass:

 ```js
 // ...